• Skip to main content

 Stay Loose

 The biggest mistake that women make with extensions is wearing them too tight.
-This puts a lot of tension on the hair follicles, which can make your hair fall out.
-At worst, it can contribute to the most common type of permanent hair loss in African-American women.
+This puts a lot of tension on the hair follicles, which can cause your hair to fall out.
+At worst, it can contribute to the most common type of permanent hair loss in Black women.

 Getting extensions should not be painful or cause headaches.
 If it does, they're too snug.
 Speak up!
 Ask your stylist to loosen them before continuing.
 Clip-ins are the least damaging extensions because they can be removed quickly and require little to no glue or braiding.
 But they can cause hair breakage if they pull or snag your hair, so put them in loosely.